EnzymeAD/Enzyme/enzyme/Enzyme/Poseidon/README.md

 Here `ORIGINAL` is the unoptimized double-precision program.
 Negative budgets allow the solver to trade accuracy for speed; positive budgets allow extra computation to improve accuracy.
 The `MaxErr: 1179` in the original comes from catastrophic cancellation (`1 - cos(theta)` near zero), which Herbie's rewrites at positive budgets fix.

-## Generating MPFR Gold References with RAPTOR
+## (Optional) Generating MPFR References with RAPTOR

-For meaningful accuracy validation, the gold reference should be computed at high precision (MPFR-2048 bits) rather than using the original double-precision output.
-[RAPTOR](https://github.com/RIKEN-RCCS/RAPTOR) provides this capability by running every floating-point operation through MPFR with garbage collection to avoid OOM on large applications.
+For accuracy validation we recommend computing reference results at high floating-point precision (e.g., MPFR-2048 bits).
+[RAPTOR](https://github.com/RIKEN-RCCS/RAPTOR) provides this capability by running floating-point operations through MPFR.
+For the latest build and usage instructions of RAPTOR, see the [RAPTOR repository](https://github.com/RIKEN-RCCS/RAPTOR).

 ### Building RAPTOR